UN offers mediation to put Libya back on path to election

 After he was ousted and killed in the NATO-backed uprising, Libyan politicians agreed on a "constitutional declaration".

-In 2017, a committee submitted a proposed constitution to parliament meant to organise a referendum but it was never held.
+In 2017, a committee submitted a proposed constitution for parliament to put to a referendum but the vote was never held.